Elizabethcase/my-digital-garden/_notes/race_ej_cc_seminar/MonaHannaAttishaTalk.md

+---
+title: Notes from Mona Hanna Attisha talk
+---

-notes from talk by Dr. Mona Hanna-Attisha in the [Race, Environmental Justice, and Climate Change](/race_ej_cc_seminar/syllabusrejcc){: .internal-link}
+_notes from talk by Dr. Mona Hanna-Attisha in the [Race, Environmental Justice, and Climate Change](/race_ej_cc_seminar/syllabusrejcc){: .internal-link}_

 Flint, Michigan known for GM & creation of UAW --> was the richest per capita city in the country (1970s), now is one of the poorest